mikelitu/cheat-sheets/SOFA.md

 # SOFA

-This file is a complementary file to the building tutorial from [SOFA](https://www.sofa-framework.org/) official webpage.
-The link for the tutorial is [here](https://www.sofa-framework.org/community/doc/getting-started/build/windows/).
-Additionally, contains information on how to build additional useful packages.
+This file contains information on how to build custom SOFA packages.
+Focusing on the necessary files and functions you need to include to build a successful plugin.
+In addition, contains the information on how to write your CMake file.